How effective is the calendar method?

 The mini pill

-The first birth control app to be FDA cleared, Natural Cycles is a hormone-free birth control method that uses body temperature to determine fertility.
+The first birth control app to be FDA cleared, Natural Cycles is a hormone-free birth control method that uses basal body temperature to determine fertility.
 This means your fertile window is tailored to your unique cycle.
-Natural Cycles is 98% effective with perfect use and 93% effective with typical use.
-As a regulated medical device, we never sell our users data.
+Each day you’ll receive a fertility status and predictions of your fertile and non-fertile days.

 Did you enjoy reading this article?